 My guest house was only 5 minutes walking from the airport – African Village.
 The cheapest place in town that somehow still cost me $140 for two nights.
 Djibouti is expensive.
 Very expensive.
 The room was still the worst place I had slept in for a while.
 Welcome to Djibouti.

 Time for to see some beautiful Djibouti scenery and landmarks – or is it?

 The next morning I was ready to explore the beauty of the country.
 The two main sights are Lac Assal, the saltiest lake in the world and at 150m below sea level the lowest point on Africa’s mainland and Lake Abbe, another salt lake and filming location of Star Wars.
 The Red Sea apparently offers some amazing diving opportunities and you can swim with whale sharks, green turtles and hawksbill turtles.

 Did I mention that Djibouti is expensive?
 Lake Abbe is at least a 2 day tour from Djibouti City as it includes a lot of off road driving.
 A tour would set you back around $400.
 Holy cow!
-Swimming with the whale sharks doesn’t come much cheaper than that.
+Swimming with the whale sharks and turtles doesn’t come much cheaper than that.
 Even though that is something I would have really wanted to do, I wasn’t willing to spend nearly 500 USD for a day trip.
 Fortuanately, Lac Assal doesn’t require a 4×4 car and is around 2.5 hours driving distance from the capital.
 That sounds doable.

 The first price that I am quoted in the guest house is $250 – crazy.
 But I teamed up with an Australian traveller and we started asking taxi drivers about the price to the salt lake and back.
 In the end we scored a ride for around $150 total.
 Still an insane for a half day trip but affordable.